ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 Area Parameterization for the Community Land Model and its Effect on the Surface Energy Balance.
 JGR, 117, D21107.
 DOI:10.1029/2012JD018178.

+.. _SwensonLawrence2014:
+Swenson, S.C., and D. M. Lawrence.
+2014.
+Assessing a dry surface layer-based soil resistance parameterization for the Community Land Model using GRACE and FLUXNET-MTE data.
+JGR, 119, 10, 299–10,312, DOI:10.1002/2014JD022314.

+.. _SwensonLawrence2015:
+Swenson, S.C., and D. M. Lawrence.
+2015.
+A GRACE-based assessment of interannual groundwater dynamics in the Community Land Model.
+WRR, 51, doi:10.1002/2015WR017582.

 .. _TaWeiland1992:

 Ta, C.T. and Weiland, R.T.
 1992.
 Nitrogen partitioning in maize during